billwear/maas-rad/ubuntu-kernels.md

 Before MAAS 2.1 on Xenial, HWE kernels are referred to by the notation `hwe-<release letter>`.
 So, to install the Yakkety HWE kernel on Xenial, the `hwe-y` kernel is used.
 By default, when using the web UI, MAAS imports all available HWE kernels along with its generic boot images.
 So if you are importinTrusty images are imported then the following HWE kernels are included: `hwe-u`, `hwe-v`, `hwe-w`, `hwe-x` (presuming the Xenial HWE kernel is available).

 In MAAS 2.1, starting with Xenial kernels, the notation has changed.
 The following is used to refer to the latest HWE kernel available for Xenial: `hwe-16.04`.

-See [MAAS CLI](/t/cli-image-management/797#heading--hardware-enablement-hwe) for how to target specific HWE kernels when selecting install images.

 See [LTS Enablement Stack^](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) (Ubuntu wiki) for the latest information on HWE.